 Royal National Institute of Blind People (RNIB), UK

-- The development of a smart speaker service that connects to DODP servers, allowing Alexa or Google speaker services to be used as an alternative to hardware online Daisy players.
+Lastly Sensotec is developing a smart speaker service that connects to DODP servers, allowing Alexa smart speakers to be used as an alternative to hardware online Daisy players.

-- was selected as the disability-lead for the UK government’s seven-year flagship education programme in Nigeria which is supporting the education of up to two million children
+- Led the development of a disability inclusion strategy for the UK government’s new education programme in Nigeria targeting up to two million learners

-- obtained donor funding for new education projects in Kenya, Bangladesh, Nigeria, and Zambia
+- managed inclusive education projects in Bangladesh, Kenya, Sierra Leone, Mali, Uganda, and Zambia

 - supported the education of children with visual impairments across six states in India, particularly through ensuring they were able to access ICT.